 If you look at or touch the screen, you might see or feel physical cracks in the tempered glass.
 Imagine stepping on a frozen puddle in the wintertime and seeing the ice crack under your foot.
 If you were to run your finger over the cracks, you may feel sharp edges or flakes of glass.
 Unless you like glass slivers embedded in your flesh, you might want to avoid running your hand across a cracked screen.

-Even if the screen is cracked or broken, you may or may not be able to see anything on the damaged screen when it is powered on.
+Even if you have cracked or broken the screen, you may or may not be able to see anything on the damaged screen when you power it on.
 This usually occurs when the device is dropped or the screen is flexed past its breaking point.
 It can also occur if something is banged against the screen.

 Screen Damage Happens

 Sometimes the glass won’t break, but your screen will appear to have a large splotch of blackness with trails of black that radiate outward like tentacles from the blob.
 This type of damage is caused by pressure being applied either to the screen itself or to the back of the unit.
 This damage is common when a device is stepped on or sat upon.
 The glass doesn’t break, but the chemical inside that renders the image is leaking.

 At a basic level, your device screen is like those glow sticks you get at Halloween.
 Inside the plastic tubing is a thin glass container with a chemical.
 If you apply enough pressure, the container will shatter and the chemical inside comes out.
 The same principle applies to your LCD screen.

 Professional Phone Screen Repair

 No matter how well you care for your product or how careful you are, accidents will happen.
 But don’t despair!
 Contact the pros at North Georgia Cell Phone Repair and get face to face advice.
 They will give you an accurate estimate before any work is done and a fast turnaround for cell phone repair.
 Call our friendly repair team today at 770-569-2002 for a free phone screen repair estimate.
 We can fix that phone!